-Child among 24 Palestinians wounded by Israeli army raid in Ramallah
+Child among 58 Palestinians wounded by Israeli army raid in Ramallah

 — Quds News Network (@QudsNen) August 26, 2025

-Five others, including two pregnant women, suffered from tear gas inhalation during the raid.

-A rescue team was prevented from reaching the wounded in the besieged areas, they said.
+A rescue team was prevented from reaching the wounded in the besieged areas, the PRCS said.

 Xavier Abu Eid, former communication director for the Palestine Liberation Organization (PLO), said the raid lasted a few hours in an area close to three schools and a market.